Skip to main content

 Code Example:

-When you are accessing string characters at a specific position.
+When accessing string characters at a specific position.
 What is the difference between accessing it with square brackets and the charAt() method?

 View Answer: